sydneybgarcia/sydswebsite/content/authors/admin/_index.md

 #bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
-interests:
+#interests:
-  - Social Norms and Deviance
+ # - Social Norms and Deviance
-  - Inequity
+#  - Inequity
-  - Media Effects
+#  - Media Effects
-  - Gender
+ # - Gender
-  - Identity Development
+#  - Identity Development
-  - Field Experiments
+ # - Field Experiments

 # Education to show in About widget
 education: